 2. Bioelectrical Impedance

-Although the name might sound a bit intimidating, bioelectrical impedance is far removed from shock therapy.
+Although the name might sound intimidating, bioelectrical impedance is far from shock therapy.
 In fact, users won’t even feel a thing.
 Bioelectrical impedance scales range from the simple (a normal scale with electrodes under each foot) to the complex (a scale that has handholds with additional electrodes).
 Regardless of the machine, the devices work by sending tiny electrical impulses through the body and measuring how quickly those impulses return.
 Since lean tissue conducts electrical impulses quicker than fatty tissue, a faster response time is correlated with a leaner physique.

 3. Hydrostatic Weighing